 LL.M.
 Program: Full-time is considered 9 or more credits.
 Half-time enrollment for LL.M. students is considered 5 or more credits.

 Summer Semester: Students must be enrolled at least half-time during the summer to receive federal aid.
-Half-time enrollment for is considered 3 credits for JD and LL.M. students and 6 credits for Joint Degree students enrolled solely in CAS or SSOM classes.
+Half-time enrollment is considered 3 credits for JD and LL.M. students and 6 credits for Joint Degree students enrolled solely in CAS or SSOM classes.